 “Three forces of gravity are working perpendicularly to one another.
 Three earth-planes cut across each other at right angles, and human beings are living on each of them.
 It is impossible for two inhabitants of different worlds to walk or sit or stand on the same floor, because they have different perceptions of what is horizontal and what is vertical.” **

 Suddenly, everything comes together: the rotation in Other world and Relativity, and this seamless transition of different perspectives or, as he called it, “forces of gravity”.

 Although more than thirty years had passed between Escher’s secondary school days in Arnhem and the creation of these works, it is not too far-fetched to suggest or assume that a possible visit in 1946 or 1947 rekindled all those old memories.

 Source of quotations:

-* p73: relativity of the function of a flat” in Escher on Escher Exploring the infinite; with a contribution by J.W.
-Vermeulen; translated from the Dutch by Karin Ford; Abrams, New York; 1989
+* “Relativity of the function of a flat”, in: Escher on Escher – Exploring the infinite, with a contribution by J.W.
+Vermeulen; translated from Dutch by Karin Ford; Abrams, New York 1989, p.
+73.

-*** The Lorentz Scholen Gemeenschap in Arnhem is the successor of the HBS that Escher attended in the Schoolstraat (nowadays at number 35); Pieter van der Kuil taught mathematics there.
-He is enormously interested in the local Arnhem Oosterbeek history.
+*** The Lorentz Scholen Gemeenschap in Arnhem is the successor of the HBS that Escher attended in the Schoolstraat (nowadays at number 35).
+Pieter van der Kuil teaches mathematics there.
+He is enormously interested in the local Arnhem and Oosterbeek history.

 **** There is something slightly odd about this war memorial.
 Behind the stone lurks a drawing that is far more elaborate than this plaque.
 It contains the names of the (former) pupils who died during the war.
 Those names are missing from this small monument.
 Was Escher aware of this?
 He was notoriously fastidious about how his designs were executed.
 His arguments with architects about their inaccurate representation of his drawings are legendary.